The Beatles: Discography

-The Beatles' core catalogue consists of thirteen studio albums and one compilation album which collects all the UK non-album singles and EP tracks: (Note: According to Lewisohn on pg.
-201, the Past Masters compilation of singles and EP tracks was originally released as two separate albums, Volumes One and Two in 1988.
+The Beatles' core catalogue consists of the original 12 UK studio albums, Magical Mystery Tour (a US album which was brought into the core catalogue in the 1980s when their discography was standardised for compact disc), and Past Masters, a compilation album which collects all the UK non-album singles and EP tracks not released on the previously mentioned 13 releases.
+(Note: The Past Masters compilation of singles and EP tracks was originally released as two separate albums, Volumes One and Two in 1988.
 However, they were later merged into one compilation.)